not-a-duck/editing.nvim/README.md

 The `:AddPosition` and `:ToggleWindow` could also be used to simply stare at the marked lines, if you are into weird !@#$ like that.

+## Nota bene

+As of right now the `:MultiMacro` _will_ produce buggy results if the q-macro adds extra newlines to the buffer.
+As the positions are not updated on each action, the macro will be reproduced at incorrect positions.
+A workaround could be to simply not allow this behaviour, but I would rather reverse-sort the positions to make it possible to do this.

 # Movement

 Apart from little features to help with editing I will also add common-enough